Simple-Robotics/proxsuite-nlp/README.md

 # A nonlinear programming solver on manifolds

-This package is a C++ implementation of a primal-dual augmented Lagrangian-type algorithm for nonlinear optimization on manifolds.
+This package is a C++11 implementation of a primal-dual augmented Lagrangian-type algorithm for nonlinear optimization on manifolds.

 Copyright (C) 2022 LAAS-CNRS, INRIA